-A forester's roles and responsibilities require traveling to outdoor places.
+A career as a forester requires travelling to outdoor places.
 They may own an office but can’t limit their work there.
 Foresters require to spend most of their time in the woodlands.

-A forester works full time.
+A career as a forester involves working full-time.
 There is no room for work from home neither for hourly basis employment in this career.
 The forester’s job requires a dedication towards work to ensure the conservation of the natural habitat of the wildlife creatures.

-Foresters are employed permanently as well as on a contract basis.
+A career as a forester is permanent as well as on a contract basis.
 It completely depends on the requirement of the organization.
-The contractual duration typically extends to 6 months, 1 year, or 2 years.
+The contractual duration typically extends to six months, one year, or two years.

 Presence in Geographical Area